Graph Kernels: A Survey: Applications of Graph Kernels

 \subsection{Cybersecurity and Software Verification}

-The number of malicious applications targeting desktop and mobile devices has exploded in the past few years.
+The number of malicious applications targeting desktop and mobile devices has increased daramatically in the past few years.
 Due to this unprecedented increase in the number of malicious applications, malware detection has recently become a very active area of research.
 It has been observed that most newly discovered malware samples are variations of existing malware.
 Furthermore, it has been shown that it is easier to detect these variations if high-level code representations, such as function call graphs or control flow graphs, are employed.
 It should be mentioned that these graphs can prove useful not only for detecting malware, but also for retrieving similar application programs.
-Therefore, graph kernels can be applied to such graphs, and have served as a common tool for detecting malware \cite{anderson2011graph,gascon2013structural,narayanan2016contextual}, but also for analyzing execution traces obtained from dynamic analysis \cite{wagner2009malware}, for measuring the similarity between programs \cite{li2016detecting}, and for predicting metamorphic relations \cite{kanewala2016predicting}.
+Therefore, graph kernels can be applied to such graphs, and have served as a common tool for detecting malware \shortcite{anderson2011graph,gascon2013structural,narayanan2016contextual}, but also for analyzing execution traces obtained from dynamic analysis \shortcite{wagner2009malware}, for measuring the similarity between programs \shortcite{li2016detecting}, and for predicting metamorphic relations \shortcite{kanewala2016predicting}.